Chapter 42:

 “Mine?”
 The Raven nodded.
 “On my orders?”

-David slowly rose from his throne, descended the steps and stood before the Raven.
-He crouched down beside it and whispered, “Did I order you to do that?”
+David slowly rose from his throne and descended down to the Raven.
+He crouched beside his spy and whispered, “Did I order you to do that?”

 “L-lord Mímir said-”